Gadgets

 6. COULD IT BE TAKEN AWAY AND USED ON ME?

 This is probably the most common concern about personal safety weapons, and it’s a valid one.
 Are you prepared to use the device aggressively on a predator to protect yourself?
 Are you knowledgeable and skillful enough to retain the device if he attempts to take it away from you?
-Never carry a Personal Safety Weapon with the intent to “bluff” your assailant.
-If you are not prepared to use it decisively, don’t carry it!
+Never carry a Personal Safety Weapon intending to “bluff” your assailant.
+Don’t carry it if you are not prepared to use it decisively!

 Can you come up with any other questions yourself?
 Have I left you hanging by not taking you by the hand and recommending MY favorite personal safety devices?
 If you haven’t noticed by now, my predominant teaching angle is to promote responsibility and independent thinking in my students and readers.
-Don’t believe me, or anyone else, about what’s best for your safety until you test it out or think critically about it.
-You must become your own expert, make your own decisions and draw your own conclusions.
+Please don’t believe me or anyone else about what’s best for your safety until you test it out or think critically about it.
+It would help if you became your expert, made your own decisions, and drew your conclusions.

 Final Note: